St John's Trust, Chichester

 Governance and Leadership

-The Trust operates with 6 trustees and volunteers.
-No trustees receive remuneration, payments or benefits from the charity.
+The Trust operates with trustees who receive no remuneration, payments or benefits from the charity.
 The Trust maintains policies on conflicting interests, investment, and risk management, and owns or leases property.

 How to Apply